 It can also be turned into “ripe tea” (Shou Cha), using a relatively new process that approximates the result of the traditional aging process.
 Some traditionalists dispute the legitimacy of this new (developed in the 1970s) procedure.
 However you feel about that, it produces teas that are quite different from the traditional Sheng Cha variety, but also much cheaper.

 The most convenient place to buy tea for most people is Amazon.com.
 You won’t generally find the highest qualitiey varieties here, but they have a few good options when it comes to ripe pu’er (Shou Cha).
-This 2010 Longrun Pu-erh Tea from Dali in Yunnan is a good buy, as is this blended loose leaf variety from Rishi Tea Cake.
+This 2010 Longrun Pu-erh Tea from Dali in Yunnan is a good buy, as is this loose leaf compressed variety that comes in a bamboo leaf tube.

 I have not found a good Sheng Cha (raw tea) on Amazon.

 Generation Tea specializes in the highest quality Chinese teas and they have an exceptionally large selection of Pu-erh.
 Unfortunately, you have to deal with their hideous website, but in this case it’s worth it.
 Their selection ranges from teas that cost $10 to one from the 1930s that costs $30,000 (yes, you read that correctly).
 Check out their selection for yourself.

 With so many options, it can be hard to pick one.
 The descriptions generally give you a good idea what to expect from each tea and should help you make a decision.
 The older the tea, the more it will cost, so you can save a lot of money by buying a younger tea and letting it age yourself.
 You could also make a lot of money by reselling it once it has aged.
 Quite a few people buy pu-erh teas as an investment.